eventnetusa/eventnet/src/_vip/cruise.md

   * Permitting & Legal
 content_section:
   - text_block_markdown: >-
-      **Make a splash at CruiseWorld with innovative trade marketing activations!**
+      **Make a splash at CruiseWorld 2017!**

-      &nbsp;Located in Fort Lauderdale, the cruise capital of the world, EventNetUSA excels in providing turnkey event production and management that includes:
+      &nbsp;EventNetUSA is located in Fort Lauderdale, the cruise capital of the world, We excels in providing turnkey event production and management that
+      includes: